GaalexxC/nginxubuntu-php7/README.md

 ## Development / Contribute

-Created in 2016 for easy server setups.
 Further development is planned but any serious functionality issues or security issues will be addressed if discovered by me or reported by users.
 I welcome code efficiency and optimization comments.
 I have extensive knowledge in server setup, security and optimization, whatever makes it easier is my moto.
 The issue is not if I can its if I have the time to...

 ## PHP5 User?